1964 Cannes Film Festival

-The 17th Cannes Film Festival was held from 29 April to 14 May 1964.
-On this occasion, the Palme d’Or was renamed "Grand Prix du Festival International du Film", a name that remained in use through 1974, after which it became the Palme d'Or again.

-The Grand Prix went to the Les Parapluies de Cherbourg by Jacques Demy.
-The festival opened with Cent mille dollars au soleil, directed by Henri Verneuil.
+The 17th Cannes Film Festival took place from 29 April to 14 May 1964.
+Austrian filmmaker Fritz Lang served as jury president for the main competition.

+On this edition, the Palme d’Or was renamed "Grand Prix du Festival International du Film", a name that remained in use until 1974, after which it was renamed Palme d'Or again.
+The Grand Prix went to The Umbrellas of Cherbourg by Jacques Demy.
-Jury

-The following people were appointed as the Jury of the 1964 competition: